Can you drive in the UAE with a foreign licence?

 If you are a resident

 If you have a UAE residency visa, you must get a UAE driving licence.
-Driving on your home country license is not permitted under UAE traffic laws.
+Driving on your home country licence is not permitted under UAE traffic laws.

 However, how quickly you exchange your foreign licence for a UAE licence depends on your nationality and the country that issued your licence.
-If your license is from one of the 57 countries listed by the RTA for direct exchange, the process is fast and straightforward.
-Shout out to diplomatic relations.
+If your licence is from one of the 57 countries listed by the RTA for direct exchange, the process is fast and straightforward.

 But if it is not, you will need to apply for a new UAE licence through a registered driving school.
-We’ve explained the processes in detail in the sections below.
+Note: Residents and expatriates must hold a valid UAE residence visa before applying to convert or obtain a licence.

-Who can convert their foreign driving licence in the UAE?
+Who is eligible to convert a foreign driving licence in the UAE?

 Region | Countries |